Cillian Murphy On The Strain Of Playing 'Ruthless And Relentless' Tommy Shelby

-Series 5 sees Shelby joining the establishment he once fought so hard against - taking up a seat as an MP.
-That will inevitably change the dynamic of Shelby, says Murphy.
+Series 5 sees Shelby joining the establishment he once fought so hard against, taking up a seat as an MP.
+That will inevitably change Shelby's dynamic, said Murphy.

 "I think the reason people are attracted to Tommy is because he is very, very charismatic; you don't agree with what he does, but you desperately try to understand.
 It's never one or the other, we feel sympathy I hope for him sometimes, we feel anger for him and revulsion, but I've never seen him as one or the other, and I wouldn't transpose my set of morals on to a fictional character like that because then I couldn't play him."

 Shelby will go toe to toe with a new enemy in the new series - far right figure Oswald Mosley, played by Sam Clafin.

 "Tommy has to employ a whole new set of tools to battle with an ideology, as opposed to battling with a physical threat," said Murphy.

 "The mafia last year was a pretty conventional threat, albeit a dangerous one, whereas this is a whole other level.
 If we're to go into it I think what Tommy sees is he's like, 'Oh fuck'.
 He's predicting another a world conflict.
 He sees what this man's values are and what that could lead to."

 This in itself is plenty enough to get excited about, but there are few among us who wouldn't welcome a film, and the director of season five, Anthony Byrne, said it '100 per cent could work'.
 However, just because something could work doesn't mean it is going to happen, and it seems that Byrne would rather Peaky Blinders kept coming in season-sized instalments.